mcantelon/node-deja/README.md

 If you did this and changed your mind you could remove the symlinks by entering:

     deja unlink dotfiles/bin

+## Configuration

+If you're ultra-lazy, you can set `github_username` in an .ini file at
+$HOME/.dejaconfig.
+Then you'd be able to do quick writeable clones like this:

+    deja clone dotfiles

 ## Installation